 2092: A team of scavengers pick up a distress call coming from a space station left abandoned during the expansion of humankind.
 The station is huge, but full of crumbling forgeries of valuables.
 Does the woman who had it built still exist somewhere among the debris?

-Written by Kon Satoshi.
+Philosophical SF and a solid thriller.
+Written by Kon Satoshi from a story by Ōtomo Katsuhiro.
 Flaws include me kara biimu.

 Dark comedy with loads of light action in the vein of Roujin Z (1991).